 - Verify that the switch you’ll be connecting to has its default port speed and duplex set to auto-negotiate.

-- Using a standard Ethernet cable, connect the monitoring point to the switch using the Primary network connection in this table.
+- Using a standard Ethernet cable, connect the monitoring point to the switch using the monitoring point’s Primary network connection (See Monitoring Points.
+Look in the “port descriptions” section for your monitoring point).
+A cabling diagram can be found in Monitoring Point Cabling.

 Configure the monitoring point